j-mendez/polyglot-starter/README.md

 The app is setup with assertion testing that handles redirection to valid responses for a rest api.
 When building new features handle the validation through assertions inside the file.

+### Benchmarks

+The benchmarks are located in the [benchmarks](/benchmarks) directory.
+On each suite the rate limiting middleware is disabled.
+Please do not run in production since this will adjust the runtime of your server.
+Read [benchmarks-docs](BENCHMARKS.md) for more information on the type of test, how to, average, and etc.

 ## Env

 Environmental variables are handled through .env files.
 For an example look at the usage below.
 Check out [.env.defaults](.env.defaults) to see the full list.